 There is an important point here though.
 If you know one of the transform pairs, like what the impulse response looks like, you'll be able to predict the frequency domain result.
 As you can see, it looks like Ayre used a very gentle minimum phase filter setting that allows significant amounts of frequencies >22.05kHz to pass through when playing 44.1kHz music.
 The designers obviously felt that this was a desirable balance for this device and the target audience.

 Go experiment.
 Have a listen to a NOS DAC or if your DAC allows the filter to be turned off, give that a try.
 Go try listening to various filter settings with SoX or even easier, iZotope RX with all these parameters to play with.
 Try some unsighted listening and see if you can consistently tell a difference.
 Try different types of music.
-For example, an aggressive, over-compressed "loud" mastering, with clipping may excite more ringing and aliasing distortions (but then this kind of music is inherently distorted anyway).
+For example, an aggressive, over-compressed "loud" mastering, with clipping may excite more ringing and imaging distortions (but then this kind of music is inherently distorted anyway).

 No matter how much we obsess over the design of these filters, realize that there are a multitude of other extremely important factors in ultimate sound quality.
 No matter how picky we become as consumers, there's nothing we can do about the production side.
 For example, what do we know about the quality of the ADC used to convert the original performance and the nature of the low pass filtering used (see this article on the use of analogue vs. digital filters before an ADC)?
 Even more importantly, the quality of the mastering job.
 We have already seen examples of suboptimal studio mixes, pseudo 24-bit audio, and music resellers providing nothing more than Loudness Wars "hi-res" files.
 Unless the DAC digital filter settings are truly atrocious, do we honestly think it would make much difference given all the factors outside of our control?